William And Ruth Scott Family Foundation Inc

 Education as a Pathway: Both Ruth (educator, UNL '51 education degree) and Bill (UNL '53 business degree) Scott valued education deeply.
 Initiatives that expand educational access, particularly for underserved populations, align with their personal values.

-Long-term Transformative Impact: The foundation favors major capital projects and sustained programmatic support over one-time grants.
-Their gifts create lasting infrastructure and ongoing programs.
+Long-term Transformative Impact: The foundation favours major capital projects and sustained programmatic support over one-time grants.
+Their gifts create lasting infrastructure and ongoing programmes.

 Rural Nebraska Support: Despite being based in Omaha, the foundation shows strong commitment to addressing rural Nebraska's needs, particularly in healthcare workforce development and youth opportunities.